zedlopez/ifm/Writing with Inform.md

 ^^{constant values <-- values: constant <-- global constants} ^^{defining: constant values} ^^{Inform 6 equivalent: constants} ^^{(always), in defining constant values+sourcepart+}

 It's sometimes useful to name even values which don't change.
 For example, suppose the story involves driving, and the same speed limit value comes up in many places.
-Rather than typing "55" (say) every time it comes up, we might prefer to write:
+Rather than typing `55` (say) every time it comes up, we might prefer to write:

 	The speed limit is always 55.

-at the start of the source text, and then talk about "the speed limit" every time we would otherwise have typed "55".
-Just as the word "initially" alerts Inform that we want the named value to change during play, the word "always" tells it that we don't.
+at the start of the source text, and then talk about `the speed limit` every time we would otherwise have typed `55`.
+Just as the word `initially` alerts Inform that we want the named value to change during play, the word `always` tells it that we don't.

-This might seem pointless, because "speed limit" only means the same thing as "55" and takes more typing.
+This might seem pointless, because `speed limit` only means the same thing as `55` and takes more typing.
 But there are two reasons why authors might want to use this feature anyway.
 One is that it's easier for a human reader to understand the significance of a line like:

 	if the speed is greater than the speed limit, ...